wesbos/es6-articles/17 - Additional String Improvements.md

 ### .includes()

 Then next up we have `.includes()` which will just check if that string is anywhere in it.
-If I wanted to see if my flight number includes the letters AC, then I could use `flightNumber.includes('AC'), which is `true`.
+If I wanted to see if my flight number includes the letters AC, then I could use `flightNumber.includes('AC')`, which is `true`.

 Again, it is not case sensitive so you cannot use lower case letters here.

-Includes checks to see if your string has something in it.
+`.includes()` checks to see if your string has something in it.
 As a bit of an aside, it was originally supposed to be called `.contains()`, but it got changed to includes because of some conflicts with the MooTool libraries and the way that they modified the prototype.

 ### .repeat() and String Padding